What are restrictive covenants?

 Restrictive covenants are legally binding condition attached to a property that will bind the owner of the property.
 They restrict the use of land for the benefit of another.

-Restrictive covenants once made bind the current and all future owners of the property, until they are withdrawn by the person for whose benefit they are or modified or released by the Land Tribunal.
+Once made, restrictive covenants bind the current and all future owners of the property until they are withdrawn by the person for whose benefit they are or modified or released by the Land Tribunal.

 Where will you find the restrictive covenants?